 1) Among nearly 300 ancestral names, nobody you've ever heard of.
 Maybe solid citizens, to judge from length and concentrations of residence, but so far not one who made it into history books.
-(OK, sure, I'll probably descended from some king or other, but past a few centuries back so is everyone else.)
+(OK, sure, I'm probably descended from some king or other, but past a few centuries back so is everyone else.)

 2) Aside from that Canadian loop and the native American "blood," almost all arrived relatively early and (going by names) were WASPs or WASPish.
 There's not much sign of the big 19th- and early 20th-century waves of immigration: Irish, German, Italian, central/eastern European.
 Most we've identified were here by the 18th century or before.They also tended to move slowly, staying several generations in each place.
 By the time of the Civil War the Crane (maternal) side had reached a line from Texas to Illinois, and stopped there.

 3) On current trends, this part of the clan isn't going to take over the world any time soon.
 My sons grew up with just two first cousins, as did I; my parents had one or two each.
 If we had family reunions, they'd be tiny.